 For our clients, the answer to that last question is, “Not anymore.”
-For years now, Optimize International has been getting C-Suite teams on the same page and empowering the CEO decision-making process.
+Optimize International has been getting C-Suite teams on the same page and empowering the CEO decision-making process for years now.
 The first time they do it, we often uncover 30 or more different ideas of what everyone thinks is important and where the organization is going.
 At the end of the session, they’re in alignment with a shared Vision, Mission, and Values – driving goals they didn’t think were possible.

 When everyone’s working towards the same end, it’s extraordinary what can be accomplished…